szkertesz/english_for_virtual_communication/m11-l01-managing-discussion/m11-l01-managing-discussion.md

 1. I'll answer briefly and then pass it over to Ryan.
 2. So going back to where we were, let’s agree that these timings seem unreasonable.
 3. So to recap, these are the five main points of the attendance policy.
-4. And I'm going to run you through the architecture of the device.
+4. And I'm going to **run / talk you through** the architecture of the device.
 5. We’re just about out of time, but let’s proceed to the questions anyway.
-6. I'm inviting our project manager Jake to start us off with the meeting agenda.
+6. I'm inviting our project manager Jake to **start us off with** the meeting agenda.
 7. I suppose we're getting a little off topic here.
 8. Sorry, I have to run to another meeting, but we'll talk soon.
 Bye everyone.
 9. Before I get to this slide, I just wanted to take you through the intermediate results.